mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 ---

+### Instructions for Replit.com

+* Log-in to Replit.com
+* Go to [https://replit.com/@wilsonderrenmmu/IWD-template](the replit.com code) with your web browser
+* Choose ‘Fork repl’ and the code will be copied into your Replit.com area
+* Click ‘Run’ to see updates to your code
+* You can invite the tutors to your code and we can leave comments on your work
+* Your work is autosaved
+* You can view your work by using the web address in the top right hand box above the web view in Replit.com, for example [https://IWD-template.wilsonderrenmmu.repl.co](https://IWD-template.wilsonderrenmmu.repl.co).

+---

 ### Test the files

-> **DO NOT use Internet Explorer or MicroSoft Edge browsers**.
+> **DO NOT use Internet Explorer 11**.
 Use Chrome and/or Firefox.
 Safari is OK, but can cause some issues.

-- Test `index.html` in a browser.
+- Test `index.html` displays some content.
+At the moment it won’t be totally responsive, but if you are just adding HTML content it won’t be far off.
 - Check `layout.css` is working by adding the line:

 ```